sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

 In PyCharm:

-1. got to Run in the toolbar
+1. Go to 'Run' in the toolbar
 2. Click on 'Edit Configurations'
 3. Click '+' in the top left of the dialog
 4. Select 'Python Debug Server'